cms-opendata-workshop/workshop2023-lesson-selection/_episodes/06-solutions.md

  * Which background simulations should you include in your study?

 > ## Solution
-> The most important sample to include is $$W \rightarrow \ell \nu$ + jets, and single top quark production (the t-channel and tW production modes are most important).
+> The most important sample to include is $$W \rightarrow \ell \nu$$ + jets, and single top quark production (the t-channel and tW production modes are most important).
 Smaller backgrounds from Drell-Yan production, $$t\bar{t} + W/Z$$, and diboson production can also be modeled from simulation.
 Multijet ("QCD") background simulation is often not used in final results because of the difficulty in modeling pure QCD interactions, so this background is more often estimated using data in alternate selection regions ("control regions").
 {: .solution}

  * Should you apply any upper or lower limits on the numbers of certain physics objects in your events?